Overtime, Shift Work & Compliance: The Hidden Payroll Risks Most Manufacturers Miss

 2026 Manufacturing Workforce Outlook: Why SMB Manufacturers Need an Adaptive Talent Strategy

-As manufacturers enter 2026, uncertainty continues to shape the industry.
-Volatile demand, shifting tariffs, reshoring efforts, and rapid technology adoption are redefining workforce needs.
-According to Deloitte’s 2026 Manufacturing Industry Outlook, the competition for skilled labor has never been more intense.
-One-third of manufacturing executives say their top concern is equipping workers with the right […]
+As manufacturers enter 2026, uncertainty continues to define the industry, volatile demand, shifting tariffs, reshoring pressures, and rapid technology adoption are reshaping workforce requirements.
+Deloitte’s 2026 Manufacturing Industry Outlook highlights a reality every SMB manufacturer now feels: the competition for skilled labor has never been more intense.
+According to Deloitte, one-third of executives say their […]

 Workforce Development in Manufacturing: How Virginia Businesses Can Build, Train, and Retain Skilled Talent